TagnumElite/VectorBot/docs/bot.rst

     I don't write many docs therefor some of the items may be explained wrong or badly.

+.. automodule:: bot

-I don't have anything to say for now.
+I don't have anything to send for now.
 Installation Guides are on the repositories wiki!